Developments in Victorian Criminal Law Due to COVID-19 – Judge Alone Trials

 How parties argue that a Judge alone trial is ‘in the interests of justice’ will likely turn on the facts of a case.
 In his second reading speech Premier Daniel Andrews identified the issues of accused people on remand being faced with undue delays before their case is heard and victims experiencing further trauma due to delay.
 These may be pertinent matters that a party requesting a Judge alone trial should consider.
 Premier Andrews also noted that the Victorian Judge alone trial model is broadly based on NSW provisions, providing legal practitioners with a degree of precedent.

-One benefit of a Judge alone trial for an accused person is that should they be found guilty, the trial Judge is required to produce a judgment including the principles of law they have applied and the facts they have relied upon.
+One benefit for an accused person is that should they be found guilty, the trial Judge is required to produce a judgment including the principles of law they have applied and the facts they have relied upon.
 This provides an accused person with a clear explanation of the reasons for a finding of guilt against them, upon which they can base an application to seek leave to appeal their conviction.
 These reasons are not available to an accused who has been found guilty after a trial by jury.

 Judge alone trials are currently only available in Victoria until late October.
 They are designed to be a temporary measure in response to an extraordinarily crisis.
 They are not envisioned as a shift away from the fundamental role that the jury system plays in the Victorian criminal justice system.
 However, if the COVID-19 pandemic continues to destabilise the community it might be necessary for Judge alone trials to persist for longer than originally planned.
 People accused of indictable offending ought to obtain legal advice about the advantages and disadvantages of applying for a Judge alone trial in their case.